-In Forecasting, the important things are assumptions which are also called as Drivers as these drivers causes the projections of financial statements.
-Basically drivers are calculated on the basis of historical information.
-These assumptions include, growth rate, Costs incurred, capital expenditure etc.
+In Forecasting, the important things are assumptions, also called Drivers, as these drivers cause the projections of financial statements.
+Drivers are calculated based on historical information.
+These assumptions include growth rate, Costs incurred, capital expenditure, etc.

-In Financial Modeling we have to create independent Schedules like Depreciation schedule, Shareholders Equity Schedule, Shares Outstanding Schedules, Debt Schedule.
-Through creation of different schedules we get, easy access to projected information which is required for linking in other places.
+In Financial Modeling, we have to create independent Schedules like Depreciation schedules, Shareholder’s Equity schedules, Shares Outstanding Schedules, and Debt Schedules.
+Creating different schedules allows easy access to project information required for linking elsewhere.

-For calculation of expenses, they are grouped by departments as per the industry for which you are doing modeling.
-General categorizations of expenses include General and Admin Expenses, Research and Development, Sales & Marketing Expenses.
+To calculate expenses, we group them by departments according to the industry we are modeling.
+General categorizations of expenses include General and Admin Expenses, Research and Development, and Sales & Marketing Expenses.

 Based on Key Ratios, benchmarking of projections can be done.

-Sensitivity analysis is a way through which we can check for the impact of changes in major assumptions.
+Sensitivity analysis is a way to check for the impact of changes in major assumptions.

-Revenue buildup schedule is prepared for estimating a company’s sales.
-For forecasting revenue of companies, there are various factors which can be considered one of them is geography.
+A revenue buildup schedule is prepared for estimating a company’s sales.
+For forecasting the revenue of companies, various factors can be considered.
+One of them is geography.

-With revenue buildup you get an idea, that where your projections are coming from and the potential variance in them.
+With revenue buildup, you get an idea of where your projections are coming from and their potential variance.

-Cost sheet is a document which reflects the cost of the products or the services required for a particular project or the department for the performance of the business.
-Cost sheet consists of a DIRECT COSTS like cost of materials, purchase of stock in trade etc. and INDIRECT COSTS like employee benefits expenses, other expenses.
+A cost sheet is a document that reflects the cost of the products or the services required for a particular project or the department for the performance of the business.
+The cost sheet consists of DIRECT COSTS like the cost of materials, purchase of stock in trade, etc., and INDIRECT COSTS like employee benefits and other expenses.

-These historical costs are computed as percentage of sales, and based on historical values assumptions are made and future costs are projected.
+These historical costs are computed as a percentage of sales, and based on historical values, assumptions are made, and future costs are projected.

 Net working capital is the difference between non-cash current assets and non-debt current liabilities.

-These components of net working capital are often projected as percentages of sales or COGS.
+These net working capital components are often projected as percentages of sales or COGS.

-Important ratios are, accounts receivable days, accounts payable days, inventory days, and inventory turnover shown here are imputed.
+Here, we have imputed important ratios such as accounts receivable days, accounts payable days, inventory days, and inventory turnover.

-In business we have assets which last for more than certain amount of years for e.g. Buildings, machinery, equipment, furniture, computers, outdoor lighting but these assets will not last indefinitely.
+In business, we have assets that last for more than a certain amount of years, e.g., Buildings, machinery, equipment, furniture, computers, and outdoor lighting, but these assets will not last indefinitely.

-For every accounting period i.e. year, quarter, month, etc. a portion of the cost of these assets is being used up.
-This portion being used up is reported as Depreciation Expense on the income statement.
+The company uses up a portion of the cost of these assets during each accounting period, such as a year, quarter, or month.
+This portion is reported as Depreciation Expense on the income statement.

-In effect depreciation is the transfer of a portion of the asset’s cost from the balance sheet to the income statement during each year of the asset’s life.
+Depreciation transfers a portion of an asset’s cost from the balance sheet to the income statement each year of the asset’s useful life.

-Following is a rough guideline on preparation of Depreciation schedule:
+Following is a rough guideline on the preparation of the Depreciation schedule:

 a.
 Create the required line items